anirudhmitra25/grooveTube/README.md

 - **src/styles**: Houses Tailwind CSS configuration and additional styling.
 - **public**: Holds the public assets and the HTML file.

-Feel free to explore and customize the app based on your preferences.
+Feel free to explore the app.
 If you have any questions or suggestions, please reach out!

 **Note**: Ensure you have Node.js and npm (or yarn) installed on your machine before running the application locally.
 If not, you can download them from [https://nodejs.org/](https://nodejs.org/).